PPO on Atari Pong (RAM Observations) (Executable Example) #

 Atari/ALE environments require ale-py and a recent gymnasium:

-python3 -m pip install --user gymnasium>=1.0 ale-py
+python3 -m pip install --user 'gymnasium>=1.0' ale-py

 CLI flags #